mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ## `useAutocomplete`

 For advanced customization use cases, we expose a `useAutocomplete()` hook.
-It accepts almost the same options as the Autocomplete component minor all the props related to the rendering of JSX.
+It accepts almost the same options as the Autocomplete component minus all the props related to the rendering of JSX.
 The Autocomplete component uses this hook internally.